QUESTIONS? I’VE GOT ANSWERS.

 • We’re so awkward!
 What if we don’t know how to pose?

 Awkward is my specialty.
-I have a documentary style and capture moments as they happen in front of me.
-I give guidance with posing, so they will look/feel more natural to YOU, which ends up being a way better photo anyway.
-I strive to make sure you look at your gallery and say, "This is so US!"
+My team and I have a documentary style and capture moments as they happen in front of us.
+We give more guidance than we do strict posing, so they will look/feel more natural to YOU, which ends up being a way better photo anyway.
+I strive to make sure you look at your gallery and say, “This is so US!”

 Not one person in my portfolio/blog/social media is a professional model.
 70% of my couples tell me they’re awkward in front of the camera.
 By browsing through my work, could you tell?
 I’ve got you.